BriteSnow/node-backlib/README.md

 Minimalist utilities for backend services.

 - **Typed** Build with typescript for typescript.
-- **Modern** Node.js 14 and above, compiled with native class fields and null coalescing.
+- **Modern** Node.js 14 and above, compiled with native class fields and null coalescing native support.
 - **Minimalist** Not a framework, just some libs that can be assembled into an application infrastructure code.
 - **PromiseAsync/Await centric** Use Promise/async/await patterns for all async calls.
 - **Web Async** Web request utilities based on [koajs](https://koajs.com/) over express as it is a modern rewrite of more or less the same API with backed in support for Promise/async/await (simplify many of the usecases)

 > NOTE: Still under development.
-If not part of BriteSnow, wait for 0.2.0 and above.
+If not part of BriteSnow, wait for 0.3.0 and above to use this library.
+In the meantime feel free to copy/paste code.

 ## Log